lammps/lammps/doc/src/Tools.rst

-The smd sub-directory contains a C++ file dump2vtk_tris.cpp and Makefile which can be compiled and used to convert triangle output files created by the Smooth-Mach Dynamics (USER-SMD) package into a VTK-compatible unstructured grid file.
+The smd sub-directory contains a C++ file dump2vtk_tris.cpp and Makefile which can be compiled and used to convert triangle output files created by the Smooth-Mach Dynamics (MACHDYN) package into a VTK-compatible unstructured grid file.
 It could then be read in and visualized by VTK.

 See the header of dump2vtk.cpp for more details.

-This tool was written by the USER-SMD package author, Georg Ganzenmuller at the Fraunhofer-Institute for High-Speed Dynamics, Ernst Mach Institute in Germany (georg.ganzenmueller at emi.fhg.de).
+This tool was written by the MACHDYN package author, Georg Ganzenmuller at the Fraunhofer-Institute for High-Speed Dynamics, Ernst Mach Institute in Germany (georg.ganzenmueller at emi.fhg.de).